 What is DLL Hijacking?

 DLL Hijacking is, in the broadest sense, tricking a legitimate/trusted application into loading an arbitrary DLL.
 Defensive measures such as AV and EDR solutions may not pick up on this activity out of the box, and allow-list applications such as AppLocker may not block the execution of the untrusted code.
-There are numerous examples of threat actors that have been observed to leaverage DLL Hijacking to achieve their objectives.
+There are numerous examples of threat actors that have been observed to leverage DLL Hijacking to achieve their objectives.

 There are various subtypes of DLL Hijacking; this project distinguishes between the following types: